 As mandated by the Dodd-Frank Wall Street Reform and Consumer Protection Act ("the Dodd-Frank Act"), the Commission's Office of the Inspector General ("OIG") conducted an audit of the Commission's whistleblower program and released its report on January 18, 2013.
 OIG concluded that overall the Commission's whistleblower program was effective and operated appropriately.
-Specifically, OIG found that the Commission's final rules implementing the whistleblower provisions of the Dodd-Frank Act to be clearly defined and user-friendly for those with a basic knowledge protection of whistleblowers from retaliation by their employers is important to the success of the whistleblower program."
+Specifically, OIG found that the Commission's final rules implementing the whistleblower provisions of the Dodd-Frank Act to be clearly defined and user-friendly for those with a basic knowledge protection of whistleblowers from retaliation by their employers is important to the success of the whistleblower of securities laws, rules and regulations.
+OIG also concluded that OWB's outreach efforts had been strong and that in general OWB was prompt in responding to information received from whistleblowers and in communicating with interested parties.
+To further strengthen its internal controls, OIG recommended that OWB adopt key performance measures and metrics where appropriate.
+In response, the Office developed key performance measures and metrics in 28 different areas.

-••At the end of the day, protecting investors is what the whistleblower program is all about. "
+•• At the end of the day, protecting investors is what the whistleblower program is all about. ••

-" The
+F The